 Since I also have a GMRS radio, I chose wide-band antennas that work on 2m, 70cm, and GMRS.
 My primary antenna is a 19-inch Tram 1181.
 It’s just a 1/4-wave antenna, but it’s also discrete.
 When I want better performance, I mount a 40-inch Comet CA-2X4SRNMO, which is a 5/8-wave antenna.
 I’ve shared a photo in the album below.
 Both antennas are wide-banded and work well between 140-160 MHz and 435-465 MHz.
 I’m limited to a 1/2-wave Comet SBB-5NMO ham-only antenna if I have a rooftop cargo box mounted.
 I created a solution that allows me to mount it to my roof rack so that it can coexist with the cargo box (photo below).
 However, that mount can use only “no ground plane” antennas.

 Connecting three transceivers to a single antenna port is where things get a little tricky.
 An antenna switch is the simple solution for sharing a single antenna with the ID-5100A and GMRS radios.
 But that would cut-off the the ham radio on the rare occasion that I want to use GMRS.
 Instead, since 70cm and GMRS are both UHF frequencies, I use diplexers so that I can still use 2m/VHF while connected to my GMRS radio.
 The two CF-4160’s split the VHF and UHF signals, send UHF to an antenna switch near the driver’s seat (selects between 70cm and GMRS), and then recombines the VHF/UHF signals before routing to a CF-706A that’s on the backside of this panel (the red marking is the output to the antenna).
 The CF-706A adds 6m to the mix.
-For HF, I work only 6m and 10m from the roof.
+I work only 6m from the roof.
 All lower frequencies go to a Scorpion antenna, described below.
 The recent addition of an “A-B” switch allows me to send VHF/UHF signals from the FT-857D to the roof, should anything happen to the ID-5100A.